ghc-proposals/ghc-proposals/proposals/0000-row-polymorphism.rst

 How do records interact with the ``UNPACK`` pragma and strictness?

 Should accessing elements of a record be possible with the standard dot notation found in most languages?
 This would make a similar distiction from function composition like qualified module members (no spaces).
 Should this syntax allow to work though newtypes?
 For example with a syntax similar to ``p.Point.x``?

+Should records allow for duplicated fields?

+Should records allow for other kinds than ``Symbol`` as labels?

 Implementation Plan
 -------------------